saikalyancb-06/MERN_IIITB/README.md

 - Create a room with host name + optional label; API returns a unique 5-letter code stored in Mongo.
 - Join an existing room by entering the code + participant name; backend de-duplicates attendees.
-- Live roster card keeps the latest room snapshot (code, host, participant list) in the UI.
+- Participants are issued UUIDs so Mongo documents stay stable for change streams & admin controls.
+- After create/join, users are redirected to `/rooms/:code`, where:
+  - A MongoDB change-stream powered SSE feed keeps the roster, presence, and host actions live.
+  - Hosts can copy the room key, remove attendees, or end the room; guests auto-redirect out if they are removed or when the host ends the session.
-- All data flows through MongoDB so upcoming real-time phases can listen on change streams.
+- All traffic flows through MongoDB, so the realtime behavior is backed entirely by the data layer.